GitHubSecurityLab/codeql-extractor-bicep/ql/src/security/CWE-693/RedisCacheNoBackup.md

 1. RDB (Redis Database) snapshots - periodic full backups
 2. AOF (Append Only File) persistence - continuous logging of write operations

-When neither backup method is enabled, the Redis cache becomes vulnerable to data loss from:
+When both backup methods are disabled or not configured, the Redis cache becomes vulnerable to data loss from:

 - Service outages or crashes
 - Accidental data deletion